spiffycoffee/fivetribes-ai/README.md

 # fivetribes-ai
-An AI for the boardgame Five Tribes.
+An AI for the board game Five Tribes.
 This project is a Work-in-Progress.

 # Introduction
-Five Tribes is a wonderful boardgame designed by Bruno Cathala and published by Days of Wonder.
+Five Tribes is a wonderful board game designed by Bruno Cathala and published by Days of Wonder.
 It is a bit infamous in the board game community for causing what is know as "analysis paralysis" - the inability to decide what to do on your turn because of the sheer number of options to consider.
 Having experience some of that myself, I thought it would be fun to try to build an AI and see if it could do any better.